UW-Hydro/VIC/README.txt

         "08" to be interpreted as octal rather than decimal.
 These instances of %i have been replaced with %d.

-ARNO_PARAMS global parameter option changed to NIJSSEN2001_BASEFLOW
+ARNO_PARAMS global parameter option changed to BASEFLOW

         Files affected:
         display_current_settings.c
         get_global_param.c
+        global.param.sample
         initialize_global.c
         read_soilparam.c
         read_soilparam_arc.c
         vicNl_def.h

-        Changed the name of the ARNO_PARAMS global parameter option to NIJSSEN2001_BASEFLOW.
+        Changed the name of the ARNO_PARAMS global parameter option to BASEFLOW.
 The meaning of the ARNO_PARAMS option was actually opposite to its name: when ARNO_PARAMS was FALSE, VIC would interpret the first four parameters in the soil parameter file to be the standard ARNO soil parameters Ds, Dsmax, Ws, and c, while when ARNO_PARAMS was TRUE, VIC would interpret the first four parameters to be d1, d2, d3, and d4, the soil parameters used in Nijssen et al. (2001).
-The new name for this option more accurately reflects its meaning: when NIJSSEN2001_BASEFLOW is TRUE, VIC assumes the soil parameter file contains d1, d2, d3, and d4.
-When NIJSSEN2001_BASEFLOW is FALSE, VIC assumes the soil parameter file contains Ds, Dsmax, Ws, and c.
+The new option now can take values of "ARNO" and "NIJSSEN2001".
+When BASEFLOW == NIJSSEN2001, VIC assumes the soil parameter file contains d1, d2, d3, and d4.
+        When BASEFLOW == ARNO, VIC assumes the soil parameter file contains Ds, Dsmax, Ws, and c.

 Aerodynamic resistance not correctly aggregated for output